Holandaise/nvim-config/README.md

 that it hooks into ripgrep to provide a simple picker/finder for all kinds of things.
 There's still some more here for me to learn and create keymappings in the future for more useful commands.

+## TODO

+* Need to learn how to set the statusline.
+Again I don't want anything fancy.